accelerated-text/accelerated-text/README.md

 ## Get Started

+The easiest way to get started is to use [Accelerated Text Project Template](https://github.com/tokenmill/accelerated-text-project-template).
+It will provide you with the necessary project configuration structure.

 If you want to start tinkering and run it based on the latest code in the repository, first make sure that you have [make](https://www.gnu.org/software/make/) and [docker-compose](https://docs.docker.com/compose/install/) installed, then clone the project and run

 ```